 - Relevant tasks should be described in concise bullet points.
 Avoid long phrases and blocks of text that will be difficult for employers to read quickly.

-Qualifications Summary or Profile
+PROFESSIONAL Summary or Profile

 Honors and Awards